Early Years

 EYFS Impact

 We strive to ensure that our children make rapid progress across the EYFS curriculum from their varied starting points.
-We also strive for children to reach the Early Learning Goals at the end of Reception and to be at least in line with National Expectations.
+We also strive for children to reach the Early Learning Goals at the end of Reception and to be at least in line with national expectations.

 We measure the percentage of pupils achieving age related expectations throughout the academic year, put supportive interventions in place if and when needed.
-Class teachers use observations to make formative assessments which inform future planning and ensure that all children build on their current knowledge and skills at a good pace
+Class teachers use observations to make formative assessments which inform future planning and ensure that all children build on their current knowledge and skills at a good pace.

 The impact of our curriculum will also be measured by how effectively it helps our pupils develop into well-rounded individuals who embody our values and carry with them the knowledge, skills and attitudes which will make them lifelong learners and valuable future citizens.
 We endeavour for pupils to be ready for the next school stage and have all six of our school’s core values embedded by the time they leave Reception.